montchr/dotfiles/README.md

 Don't have Homebrew installed yet?
 No problem! `homebrew/install.sh` will take care of you.

+Wondering what the hell is Homebrew?
+[Check out this article on Tuts+](http://computers.tutsplus.com/tutorials/homebrew-demystified-os-xs-ultimate-package-manager--mac-44884) for a solid, plain-English explanation.

 Do you have MacPorts installed?
 If so, now might be a great time to consider switching to using Homebrew...

 Add any things you'll always need installed first and foremost.
 Or just run `brew install` as needed later on.